orchid00/The_Carpentries_info/overview-of-carpentries-pedagogic-model.md

 Some tips for live coding:

 - Stand up and move around the room if possible.
 This makes the experience more interactive and less monotonous.
 Use a microphone if one is available to make it easier for people with hearing difficulties to hear you.
 - Go slowly.
 For every command you type, every word of code you write, every menu item or website button you click, say out loud what you are doing while you do it.
 Then point to the command and its output on the screen and go through it a second time.
 This slows you down and allows learners to copy what you do, or to catch up.
-Do not copy-paste code.
+Do not copy-paste code (unless they have already typed that code themselves and they know what and why to copy).
 - Mirror your learner's environment.
 Try to create an environment that is as similar as possible to what your learners have, and avoid using keyboard shortcuts.
 - Use your screen wisely.
 Use a big font, and maximize the window.
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height, or below, the heads of the learners, people in the back won't be able to see the lower parts.
 Draw up the bottom of your window(s) to compensate.
 - Use illustrations to help learners understand and organize the material.
 You can also generate the illustrations on the board as you progress through the material.
 This allows you to build up diagrams, making them increasingly complex in parallel with the material you are teaching.
 It helps learners understand the material, makes for a more lively workshop and gathers the learners' attention to you as well.